-At the BMC, water masses are transported eastwards as part of the southern limb of the basin-wide Anticyclonic Atlantic Subtropical Gyre (Boebel et al., 1997; Boebel et al., 1999a; Schmid et al., 2000; Núñez-Riboni et al., 2005; Legeais et al., 2013).
-At the intermediate levels of the westward flow of the gyre, the water reaches the South American margin near 28°S, where it splits into two branches, forming the Santos Bifurcation (Boebel et al., 1999a; Legeais et al., 2013).
-From the bifurcation, one-quarter of the transport at 40°W flows northward along the continental slope (mainly between the 800 and 1,200 m isobaths), forming the Intermediate Western Boundary Current (IWBC) (Fernandes et al., 2009; Biló et al., 2014).
+At the BMC, water masses are transported eastwards as part of the southern limb of the basin-wide Anticyclonic Atlantic Subtropical Gyre (Boebel et al., 1997, 1999a; Schmid et al., 2000; Núñez-Riboni et al., 2005; Legeais et al., 2013).
+At the intermediate levels of the westward flow of the gyre, the water reaches the South American margin near 28° S, where it splits into two branches, forming the Santos Bifurcation (Boebel et al., 1999a; Legeais et al., 2013).
+From the bifurcation, one-quarter of the transport at 40° W flows northward along the continental slope (mainly between the 800 and 1200 m isobaths), forming the Intermediate Western Boundary Current (IWBC) (Fernandes et al., 2009; Biló et al., 2014).
 About three-quarters feed the BC, flowing south until its separation from the coast at the BMC (Schmid et al., 2000; Piola and Matano, 2019).
-This configuration leads to an overall southward flow on the outer shelf and the outer to middle slope, from 28°S up to the BMC.
+This configuration leads to an overall southward flow on the outer shelf and the outer to middle slope from 28° S up to the BMC.

-Concerning deep circulation, the North Atlantic Deep Water (NADW) (Sverdrup et al., 1942), transported from the northern hemisphere high latitudes by the Deep Western Boundary Current, occupies the region between the 2,000 and 3,000 m isobaths.
-The NADW flows between two northward-flowing branches of the Circumpolar Water (i.e., Upper and Lower Circumpolar

-Deep Water).
-The abyssal circulation (> 3,500 m) is dominated by the Antarctic Bottom Water (AABW), which is partially trapped in the Argentine Basin (Tarakanov and Morozov, 2015).
+Concerning deep circulation, the North Atlantic Deep Water (NADW) (Sverdrup et al., 1942), transported from the Northern Hemisphere high latitudes by the Deep Western Boundary Current, occupies the region between the 2000 and 3000 m isobaths.
+The NADW flows between two northwardflowing branches of the Circumpolar Water (i.e., Upper and Lower Circumpolar Deep Water).
+The abyssal circulation (> 3500 m) is dominated by the Antarctic Bottom Water (AABW), which is partially trapped in the Argentine Basin (Tarakanov and Morozov, 2015).

-Over the shelf, the extension of the BMC, known as the Subtropical Shelf Front (STSF), separates Subtropical Shelf Waters (STSW, formed by the mixture of the TW and SACW) and Subantarctic Shelf Waters (SASW) (Piola et al., 2000).
-This narrow and sharp front extends between 32°S at 50 m of water column depth and 36°S over the shelf break, and its position appears stable throughout the year (Piola et al., 2000; Berden et al., 2020).
-The main branch of the STSF is mixed with waters transported by the BC and exported offshore along with the BMC.
+Over the shelf, the extension of the BMC, known as the Subtropical Shelf Front (STSF), separates Subtropical Shelf Water (STSW, formed by the mixture of the TW and SACW) and Subantarctic Shelf Water (SASW) (Piola et al., 2000).
+This narrow and sharp front extends between 32° S at 50 m of water column depth and 36° S over the shelf break, and its position appears to be stable throughout the year (Piola et al., 2000; Berden et al., 2020).
+The main branch of the STSF is mixed with waters transported by the BC and exported off-shore along with the BMC.
 A secondary branch is diluted with the PPW and TW and returns along the shelf (Berden et al., 2020).

-At the surface, the low-salinity RdlP plume flows northward along the inner Uruguayan continental shelf during the austral winter.
-In the summer and during El Niño events, the plume remains off the RdlP mouth and extends along the entire upper continental margin (Piola et al., 2000; Piola et al., 2005; Möller et al., 2008).
+At the surface, the low-salinity RdIP plume flows northward along the inner Uruguayan continental shelf during the austral winter.
+In the summer and during El Niño events, the plume remains off the RdIP mouth and extends along the entire upper continental margin (Piola et al., 2000, 2005; Möller et al., 2008).

-3 Materials and Methods
+3 Materials and methods

-3.1 Geochemical Analyses
+3.1 Geochemical analyses

-The samples were organized in five distinct sectors in this study, corresponding to the Santos, Pelotas, and Punta del Este marginal basins, RdlP estuary, and the Argentinean margin.
-Due to the small number of samples, the sediments from Argentina were not divided into the corresponding sedimentary basins (Figure 1).
-Geographic coordinates and water depth of the samples are presented in the Supplementary Material file.
+The samples were organized in five distinct sectors in this study, corresponding to the Santos, Pelotas, and Punta del Este marginal basins, the RdIP estuary, and the Argentinean margin.
+Due to the small number of samples, the sediments from Argentina were not divided into the corresponding sedimentary basins (Fig. 1).
+Geographic coordinates and water depth of the samples are presented in the Supplement.